perama-v/perama-v.github.io/docs/ethereum/protocol/poking/part_5.md

 checkin state, repeating - all the way through the EVM execution including nested calls to other contracts.

-Howevery I thinkg that that may end up being less helpful for your average wallet-goer.
+However I think that that may end up being less helpful for your average wallet-goer.

 Less is more?
 Hmm.

 ## A Trial

-We continue with out random address `0x846be97d3bf1e3865f3caf55d749864d39e54cb9` that appears in a block present in our sample index files.
+We continue with our random address `0x846be97d3bf1e3865f3caf55d749864d39e54cb9` that appears in a block present in our sample index files.

 Following the steps above, peering into `chapter_0x84` to get transaction ids, then